Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Introduction

-As far as we know, for the model \eqref{origequa1} with asymptotic Fisher type $f(z,u)$ at $z=\pm\infty$ but $f(z,u)$ degenerates at $z=+\infty$ and $u=0$, i.e. $f(-\infty,\alpha)=0$ for some $\alpha>0$, $f(z,0)=0$ for any $z\in \mathbb{R}$ and $f_u(+\infty,0)=0$, or for the typical heterogenous Fisher-KPP model (\ref{Forceddd11}) with a degenerate $a(z)$ satisfying $a(-\infty)>0$ and $a(+\infty)=0$; the existence, the multiplicity and the asymptotic behavior of forced waves are still open problems (see the Problem 4.6 in \cite{[BR1]}).
-In \cite{[BF]}, the authors investigated the Fisher-KPP model (\ref{Forceddd11}) for two sub-cases of degenerate $a(z)$ and showed that the existence and the asymptotic behavior of forced waves of (\ref{Forceddd11}) in such degenerate cases heavily depend on the decay rate of $a(z)$ as $z\to+\infty$.
-Precisely speaking, the authors \cite{[BF]} showed that (\ref{Forceddd11}) admits a unique forced wave solution decaying exponentially at $z=+\infty$ if $a(z)=o(e^{-\gamma z})$ for $\gamma>c$ and $c\in (0,2\sqrt{\alpha})$; and has a continuum of forced waves decaying slower than some algebraic rate when $a(z)=O(z^{-\gamma})$ for $\gamma\in(0,1)$ and any $c>0$.
-It is worth mentioning that the more general results and the argument about the ordering of all forced waves, the existence of the maximal forced wave and the existence/nonexistence of the minimal forced wave obtained in \cite{[BF]} for the model \eqref{origequa1} are still valid for the model (\ref{Forceddd11}) with a degenerate $a(z)$, which will be cited in details in the following section.
+In the following of this paper, we focus on the Fisher-KPP equation \eqref{Forceddd11} with $c>0$ and a degenerate moving resource function $a(x-ct)$ satisfying $a(-\infty)=\alpha>0$~and $a(+\infty)=0$ (asymptotic degenerate Fisher type at $z=+\infty$ and $u=0$), which is also a typical example of (\ref{origequa1}) for the degenerate case $f_u(+\infty,0)=0$.
+From the biological point of view, the decay rate of the resource function $a(z)$ near $z=+\infty$ may characterize the sharpness of the shifting habitat edge: exponential decay to zero corresponds to a distinct and steep habitat boundary with rapid resource depletion; non-exponential slow decay reflects gradual habitat degradation and slow resource exhaustion.

-In this paper, we focus on the Fisher-KPP equation \eqref{Forceddd11} with a degenerate moving media $a(x-ct)$.
-We always assume that for any fixed $c>0$, $a(-\infty)=\alpha>0$~and $a(+\infty)=0$ (asymptotic {\bf degenerate} Fisher type at $z=+\infty$ and $u=0$), which is also a typical example of (\ref{origequa1}) for the degenerate case $f_u(+\infty,0)=0$.
-We shall investigate the existence, the uniqueness, the multiplicity and the precise spatial decay of all forced waves of (\ref{Forceddd11}) for the degenerate case when $a(+\infty)=0$ and $a(-\infty)>0$.
-Our main research interests are to classify $a(z)$ by the decay rate of $a(z)$ at $z=+\infty$ and to investigate the effect of $a(z)$ on the existence, the multiplicity and the precise spatial decay of all forced waves.
+In \cite{[BF]}, the authors investigated the Fisher-KPP model (\ref{Forceddd11}) for two sub-cases of such degenerate $a(z)$ with $c>0$ and proved that the existence and the asymptotic behavior of forced waves of (\ref{Forceddd11}) in such degenerate cases heavily depend on the decay rate of $a(z)$ near $z=+\infty$.
+Precisely speaking, they showed that (\ref{Forceddd11}) admits a unique forced wave solution decaying exponentially at $z=+\infty$ if $a(z)=o(e^{-\gamma z})$ for $\gamma>c$ and $c\in (0,2\sqrt{\alpha})$; and has a continuum of forced waves decaying slower than some algebraic rate when $a(z)=O(z^{-\gamma})$ for $\gamma\in(0,1)$ and any $c>0$.